Syretsko–Pecherska line: Rolling stock

 Initially the line shared the Obolon (№ 2) depot with the Obolonsko–Teremkivska line.
-On August 23, 2007, construction of the dedicated Kharkivska (№ 3) depot (tracks connection extended from its Chervony Khutir terminus) was complete, to which the Syretsko–Pecherska line trains have been transferred.
+On August 23, 2007, construction of the dedicated Kharkivska (№ 3) depot (tracks connection extended from its Chervonyi Khutir terminus) was complete, to which the Syretsko–Pecherska line trains have been transferred.
 27 five-carriage trains are assigned to this line.
 Most of them are of type 81-717.5/714.5, built in the late 1980's.
 But also some trains of type 81-540.2K/541.2K and the 81-7021/7022 (built from 2005 to 2009).

 Recent developments and future plans

 Extensions

-On the far end of the Pechersky radius, a project that has been approved and finalised exists to bring the line from its current terminus Chervony Khutir to the Darnytsia station of the Sviatoshynsko–Brovarska line with six stations and one depot.
-This extension will connect the new Darnytsia Railway Station and also create a major redevelopment into the eastern districts of Kyiv.
-The stations include: Promyslova, Vulytsia Horbunova, Darnytsky Vokzal, Prazka, Leninhradska Ploscha and Darnytsia.
-At the present time, only the station Chervony Khutir and the urgently needed №3 depot Kharkivske are under construction.
-Both were originally planned to open in August 2007, but now the station has been delayed until 2010.
+On the far end of the Pechersk radius, a project had existed to bring the line from its current terminus Chervonyi Khutir to the Darnytsia station of the Sviatoshynsko–Brovarska line with six stations and one depot.
+This extension would connect the new Darnytsia Railway Station and also create a major redevelopment into the eastern districts of Kyiv.
+The stations include: Promyslova, Vulytsia Horbunova, Darnytskyi Vokzal, Prazka, Dranytska Ploscha and Darnytsia.
+According to the General Plan of Kyiv until 2025, this extension is no longer considered.

-On the opposite end of the line, on the Syretsky radius, another extension with the stations Mostytska, Prospekt Pravdy, Vynohradar and Marshala Hrechka (earlier known as Synioozerna) were to open by 2020, along with a new depot.
+On the opposite end of the line, on the Syrets radius, another extension with the stations Mostytska, Varshavska (earlier known as Prospekt Pravdy), Vynohradar and Marshala Hrechka (earlier known as Synioozerna) were to open by 2020, along with a new depot.
 This extension will bring the line to the city's northwestern borders and will connect the distant neighbourhood of Vynohradar.
-In November 2018 Kyiv Metro signed a contract for the build of the Mostytska and Prospekt Pravdy subway stations and a branch line toward the Vynohradar station, the deadline for completion was set for 2021.
-In August 2020 Kyiv mayor Vitali Klitschko promises to complete construction of the two new metro stations by the end of 2021.
+In November 2018 Kyiv Metro signed a contract to build the Mostytska and Varshavska subway stations and a branch line toward the Vynohradar station; the deadline for completion was set for 2021.
+In August 2020 Kyiv mayor Vitali Klitschko promised to complete construction of the two new metro stations by the end of 2021.
 On 1 February 2021 he stated that they will be opened by the summer of 2021.
-On 8 July 2021 Kyiv Metro stated that the construction of the new metro stations Mostytska and Prospekt Pravdy was on schedule would open by the end of 2021.
+On 8 July 2021 Kyiv Metro stated that the construction of the new metro stations Mostytska and Varshavska was on schedule would open by the end of 2021.
 It was added that the city and the subway required the contractor to meet construction deadlines and complete all planned works on time (as planned - by the end of 2021), unless the Chamber of Commerce agreed on the existence of force majeure that would slow down the works.
-Early September 2021 the Chamber of Commerce agreed there was such and the expiration of the contract with the Kyiv Metro was to be postpone from November 2021 to May 2023.
+Early September 2021 the Chamber of Commerce agreed there was such and the expiration of the contract with the Kyiv Metro was to be postponed from November 2021 to May 2023.

+On 18 May 2023 Mayor Klitschko stated that the construction of metro in Vynohradar was continuing, during the Russian invasion of Ukraine ongoing since 24 February 2022.
+On the same day the future new metro station Prospekt Pravdy was, by the Kyiv City Council, renamed to Varshavska (as part of a derussification campaign following the 2022 Russian invasion of Ukraine).